Anyone wishing to contact external members of the council should email the Working Secretary in the first instance (details below).

 Tim has a broad range of interests including the theatre, sport and music.
 He is an FA referee and continues to referee youth football games in Hampshire.

-John has been Professor of Religious History, Faculty of Arts since 2004.
+Professor John Wolffe Senate Member of the Council John has been Professor of Religious History at the Open University since 2004.
 He joined the OU’s full-time staff in 1990 as a Lecturer in Religious Studies, having been an Associate Lecturer in Yorkshire since 1988.
-John was a member of the Higher Education Funding Council for England (HEFCE) Research Excellence Framework (REF) subpanel for Theology and Religious Studies during 2011-14.
-He has also been Associate Dean (Research) and Head of Department of Religious Studies in the Faculty of Arts, as well as President of the Ecclesiastical History Society.
+John was a member of the Higher Education Funding Council for England (HEFCE) Research Excellence Framework (REF) subpanel for Theology and Religious Studies during 2011-14 and has been reappointed to the role for REF2021.
+He is currently Associate Dean (Research Enterprise and Scholarship) in the Faculty of Arts and Social Sciences.

 John’s research relates to the long-term history of religious conflict, and its avoidance and resolution, especially anti-Catholicism since the Reformation and its comparison with contemporary Islamophobia.
-He currently holds a Research Councils UK (RCUK) Global Uncertainties Leadership Fellowship and has a particular commitment to public engagement activities.
+He recently held a Research Councils UK (RCUK) Global Uncertainties Leadership Fellowship and has a particular commitment to public engagement activities.
+His latest book Sacred and Secular Martyrdom in Britain and Ireland since 1914 is due to be published by Bloomsbury in November 2019.
 He has contributed material to numerous Religious Studies and interdisciplinary Arts courses.

-In his leisure time, John enjoys travel, good food and wine, swimming and walking, and he is churchwarden of St Gabriel’s, Cricklewood.
+In his leisure time, John enjoys travel, good food and wine, swimming and walking, and is an active member of St Gabriel’s, Cricklewood.

 Term of office: 01.08.2014 – 31.07.2020 (second term)

-Jonathan is the University Secretary and therefore Secretary to the Council.
-Jonathan's role is to ensure that the main decision making bodies of the University receive appropriate advice and information on which to base their decisions, that they operate within clear terms of reference and that the processes used for decision making are clear and open.
+Dave is the University Secretary and therefore Secretary to the Council.
+Dave's role is to ensure that the main decision making bodies of the University receive appropriate advice and information on which to base their decisions, that they operate within clear terms of reference and that the processes used for decision making are clear and open.

 The Council is supported by a team led by Laura.
 She has overall responsibility for the operation of the Council including membership and reviews of its effectiveness.
 She is supported by Julie Tayler and other staff in the Governance Team.